vippsas/vipps-recurring-api/vipps-recurring-api.md

 A campaign in recurring is a period where the price is lower than usual, and this is communicated to the customer with the original price shown for comparison.
-Campaigns can not be used in combination with variable amount, see more about variable amount [here](#Recurring-agreements-with-variable-amount).
+Campaigns cannot be used in combination with [variable amount](#Recurring-agreements-with-variable-amount).

 ![flow_Campaign](images/flow-Campaign.png)

-In order to start a campaign the campaign field has to be added either to the agreement draft [`POST:/recurring/v2/agreements`][draft-agreement-endpoint] for a campaign in the start of an agreement or update an agreement [`PATCH:/recurring/v2/agreements/{agreementId}`](https://vippsas.github.io/vipps-recurring-api/#/Agreement%20Endpoints/updateAgreement) for an ongoing agreement.
-When adding a campaign while drafting a new agreement the start date is ignored and the current date-time is used.
+In order to start a campaign, the campaign field must be added either to the agreement draft [`POST:/recurring/v2/agreements`][draft-agreement-endpoint] for a campaign in the start of an agreement, or to an updated agreement [`PATCH:/recurring/v2/agreements/{agreementId}`](https://vippsas.github.io/vipps-recurring-api/#/Agreement%20Endpoints/updateAgreement) for an ongoing agreement.
+When adding a campaign while drafting a new agreement, the start date is ignored and the current date-time is used.
 All dates must be in date-time format as according to [RFC-3999](https://www.ietf.org/rfc/rfc3339.txt).